 by Barbara Scrivens

-Jan Zioło’s father pointed him towards the land of opportunity and Jan understood why: the Sulisławice family farm would soon be unable to support eight sons and a daughter.
+Jan Zioło’s father pointed him towards the land of opportunity and Jan understood why: the family farm in Sulisławice, about half-way between Lublin and Kraków, would soon be too small to support his parents, his seven brothers, and his sister.

 Jan, the eldest, had added to the brimming household by marrying Marianna Harian and having three children of his own, Tadeusz, born in 1931, Danuta, born in 1934 and Alina, born in 1937.

-Meanwhile, eastern Poland offered possibilities, freedom and the cheapest land in Poland.
-Jan Zioło found several hectares in Czarnowice, close to Tarnopol, and moved his family in 1938.
+Meanwhile, eastern Poland offered possibilities, freedom and the cheapest land in the country.
+Jan Zioło found several hectares in Czarnowice, close to Tarnopol, and moved his family there in 1938.